Apprentice Trails Guide 6 Week Course

 The final week of the course will encompass the FGASA Apprentice Trails Guide theoretical examination which includes the following sections: Dangerous Animals, Advanced Rifle Handling, and Approaching Animals on Foot, as well as the final FGASA walking assessment.

-** There are weekly exams which take place every Sunday morning, in which each week’s modules will be covered.
-These exams ensure that you are on track to write the national FGASA exam at the end of week 7.
+** There are weekly exams that take place every Sunday morning, in which each week’s modules will be covered.
+These exams ensure that you are on track to write the national FGASA exam at the end of week 6.

 The candidate must have a minimum of an Apprentice Field Guide Skills Program to qualify for the course.